 Whilst the above signs don’t exactly suggest tooth extraction treatment will always be required in these instances, these signs are only an indication that extraction treatment will be considered.
 This is dependent on how early the signs have been caught.
 If they are caught early, the dentist will be able to save the tooth and consider alternative forms of treatment.
 This would mean the tooth remains in place.

-If you’re experiencing any of the above signs, contact us at Garran Dental today and let our exceptional dentists support you on your way to restoring your oral health.
+If you’re experiencing any of the above signs, contact us at Woden Dental Centre today and let our exceptional dentists support you on your way to restoring your oral health.
 Book your appointment today!